DeepHorizons/singularity/README.md

 # This Repo
 This repo contains an automated build of singularity.
+It can be used do build singularity images inside docker images or to run singularity images.
+In order to do so you typically need to enable the `--privileged` flag which disables most of the container security, so beware.

 # TL;DR

 * "`docker run -it --privileged deephorizons/singularity`" for the latest version
-* "`docker run -it --privileged deephorizons/singularity:3.1.0`" for a specific version
+* "`docker run -it --privileged deephorizons/singularity:3.3.0`" for a specific version